Reviewing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, analyst recommendations, risk, profitability, institutional ownership, valuation and earnings.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the better investment?
+We will compare the two companies based on the strength of their institutional ownership, valuation, risk, dividends, analyst recommendations, earnings and profitability.

+33.7% of Latch shares are held by institutional investors.
+Comparatively, 91.1% of Resideo Technologies shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 |Gross Revenue